sshilpisingh2207/TextNarrator/TextNarrator/readme.txt

   ->-Go to Page: Opens a dialog that allows user to enter the page.
 And goes to the page entered if its a valid page number

-  ->(Bookmark: Opens a submenu with the following options: -(Priya Bhatt)
+  ->(Bookmark: Opens a submenu with the following options:
         a)View Bookmarks:
                 Gives the list of page numbers  in a dropdown spinner already bookmarked by the user.
 Goes to the page selected by the user. b)BookMark the page :